Photo: White Whale Records / Public domain via Creative Commons

 # 6 – Guide for the Married Man

 The Turtles’ song “Guide For The Married Man” was another great album track on their very successful Happy Together and also served as the title track for the motion picture A Guide For The Married Man.
 What may surprise many people is that John Williams wrote the song.
-The same John Williams has enjoyed a Hall of Fame career as one of the greatest film composers ever.
+The same John Williams has enjoyed a Hall of Fame career as one of the greatest film composers of all time.

 # 5 – She’s My Girl